-Relationship Issues often point toward issues with co-dependency, which is defined as a painful set of behaviours, attitudes and beliefs that affects an individual’s ability to have a healthy, mutually satisfying relationship.
-It is also referred to as a relationship addiction, which means that the individual regulates themselves in response to the person they are in relationship with, often this person is unavailable or will commonly be the person in addiction.
-These styles of relating are learned in families where there is an ongoing stress that prevents caregivers from proving emotional safety and nurturing.
-Instead, family members are shamed, blamed and feelings are not validated.
-A common consequence of growing up in an environment such as this is the individual learns to neglect their own needs and feelings and to instead be highly focussed on attending to the needs of others in all future relationships.
+Relationship Issues often point toward issues with co-dependency, which is defined as a painful set of behaviours, attitudes and beliefs that affect an individual’s ability to have a healthy, mutually satisfying relationship.
+It is also referred to as relationship addiction, which means the individual regulates themselves in response to the person they are in relationship with.
+Often this person is emotionally unavailable, avoidant, or will be trauma bonding due to commonality in past life experiences.
+In such cases, seeking relationship rehab becomes imperative to unravel the deep issues leading to co-dependency.

 - You seek approval from others and have fears of being rejected or abandoned